pedrochitarra/indicators-of-heart-disease/README.md

 So, given the full credits to the dataset creator for describing the problem and giving us the opportunity to work with this dataset, the project can be started.
 The dataset selected is the one with NaNs, as it is the most realistic scenario.

+## Modeling

+The models' performance will be evaluated using the F1 score, as it is a good metric to evaluate the model's performance when the classes are unbalanced.

 ## Overview <a name = "overview"></a>

 The tools used in this project can be found in the image below:

 ![Tools](docs/tools.jpg)

 ## 🔎 EDA <a name = "eda"></a>